andyfusniak/monolith/README.md

-# monolith (Universal monolith web app writtin in Go)
+# monolith (Universal monolith web app written in Go)

 This repository provides a skeleton web application written in Go.